7 challenges in web application design and development

 2. Choosing the right tech stack.

 Throughout this section we’re going to talk about tech stacks.
 They’re a combination of programming languages, frameworks, servers, software and other tools used by developers.
-In essence, they’re the set of technologies an agency uses to build a web or mobile app development.
+In essence, they’re the set of technologies a web development and design agency uses to build a web or mobile app development.

 You should always choose a tech stack that aligns with the problems you are trying to solve.
 For example, you probably won’t need a complex tech stack for a simple web application, or a tech stack that helps you optimize for scalability when your user base will be a consistent size.